 4) The foundation of your core is your pelvic floor so when this is given safe and effective activation during pregnancy and beyond it will set you up for a toned core for life !

 Any queries connect with me in my Facebook Community the #BFABSQUAD it’s a fabulous place where we all support each other through the challenges of pregnancy, birth recovery and motherhood.

 p.s Learn how to train your deep core and pelvic floor with fun total body workouts.
-Join my 8 week online program The Ultimate Pregnant Core and get fit and strong for the challenges for birth, recovery and early motherhood.
+Join my online pregnancy and postpartum membership THE BFAB METHOD and get fit and strong for the challenges for birth, recovery and early motherhood.